 The SBP survivor annuity is 55% of the member's base amount.
-The base amount is elected by the member, but cannot be less than \$300 or more than the member's full gross monthly retired pay, with one exception.
-If the member elects CSB/Redux and is subject to a penalty for service under 30 years in the calculation of retired pay, the maximum base amount is equal to the full retired pay without the penalty.
+The base amount is elected by the member, but cannot be less than \$300 or more than the member's full gross monthly retired pay, with two exceptions.
+The first exception is if the member elects CSB/Redux and is subject to a penalty for service under 30 years in the calculation of retired pay, the maximum base amount is equal to the full retired pay without the penalty.
 However, the annuity for a survivor of a CSB/Redux retiree is subject to the reduced COLA.